 Fight stigma and fear by understanding the facts about COVID-19 and taking the effective precautionary steps recommended by health professionals.
 Support people returning from COVID-19 quarantine and help reduce the spread of rumors by letting people know that viruses cannot target people from specific populations, ethnicities, or racial backgrounds.

 Coronaviruses are a type of virus.
 There are many different kinds, and some cause disease.
 A newly identified type has caused a recent outbreak of respiratory illness, now called COVID-19.
 Reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus cases.

-If you are experiencing a fever, cough, and shortness of breath and have been in close contact with a person known to have COVID-19 OR if you have recently traveled from an area with widespread or ongoing community spread of COVID- 19, you should contact your doctor immediately.
+If you are experiencing a fever, cough, and shortness of breath and have been in close contact with a person known to have COVID-19, you should contact your doctor immediately.
 The CDC has launched a "Coronavirus Self-Checker" tool to help you make decisions about seeking appropriate medical care.
 Please click here to learn more about the symptoms of COVID-19 and access the Self-Checker.

 If you develop emergency warning signs for COVID-19 get medical attention immediately.
 Emergency warning signs include:

 - Persistent pain or pressure in the chest